isomerpages/govtech-stp/_travel-and-health-control-measures/06a-FAQ.md

 #### 6. What if the digitally authenticated and endorsed certificate was not sent to the traveller?

 Please check the email spam folder.
-If the email is still not there, please contact <notarise_support@tech.gov.sg>.
+If the email is still not there, please contact <support@notarise.gov.sg>.

 #### 7. Can a third party transact on behalf of a traveller who requires the assistance to digitally authenticate and endorse their PDT certificate?